sinnuthomas/sinnuthomas.github.io/index.md

   Students with good track record completing 2nd year or completing B.Tech./B.E.
 3rd year program in April/May 2020 are     encouraged to apply.
 Students with good track record completing 1st year  Maters program in Mathematics/Statistics/Computer Science in April/May 2020 are also encouraged to apply.
   * Selection Process
   <br/><br/>
-   You may mail me your resume and the selection will be made on the basis of their track record and aptitude for research.
+   You may mail me your resume and the selection will be made on the basis of the track record and aptitude for research.
    <br/><br/>
 * **Research Positions**
   <br/><br/>